openanolis/dbs-cli/README.md

 # 2. Usage

-## 1. Create API Server
+## 1. Create API Server and Update VM

 An API Server could be created by adding `--api-sock-path [socket path]`  into dbs-cli creation command.

-After api socket created, you could use `./dbs-cli --api-sock-path [socket path] connect` to send commands to the running VM.
+After api socket created, you could use `./dbs-cli --api-sock-path [socket path] update` to send commands to the running VM.

 Right now, we have only one command for cpu resizing, and here is the command example.

-`sudo ./dbs-cli  --api-sock-path [socket path] --vcpu-resize 2 connect`
+`sudo ./dbs-cli  --api-sock-path [socket path] --vcpu-resize 2 update`
 ## 2. Exit vm

 > If you want to exit vm, just input `reboot` in vm's console.